HYF-Class20/agile-development-group5-all-about-trees/planning/retrospective.md

 ## Stop Doing

-- not makind changes to the master branch and making a new branch befor each change
+- not making changes to the master branch and making a new branch befor each change

 ## Continue Doing